 I went inside the house and took off my scarf, coat, shoes, and sweater.
-Then, I went upstairs to my room in the attic, shivering in the darkness as a chill went up my spine.
+Going upstairs to my room in the attic, I shivered in the darkness as a chill went up my spine.

-It seemed to get colder and colder every winter.
-Cold, but no snow; only ice and heavy winds.
+It got colder and colder each winter, with ice, snow, and heavy winds coming more and more often.
 Still, Grandmother sat on the porch every day knitting the same scarf design, year after year.

 I finished my studies, gobbling down meatloaf at my birch desk.
 Ambert and Father were usually never home for dinner, so eating at a table was a foreign practice.
 Why sit with Mother and Gran when I had work to get done?

 Before laying down on my bed, I slipped in some plain red pajamas with the black letter of approval.
 My mind was restless from the things that happened earlier.
 I tossed and turned, thinking of my father and the gun.
 It could have been Jacob or me.
 I didn’t think anyone lived out in that section of town, especially in an abandoned building.
 Who was Jacob anyway?
 I was determined to visit where I last saw him earlier when I got up the next morning.

 Just as I was about to drift off into sleep, my mother knocked on the door and came into the room.